danyontb/ProgrammingPortfolio/README.md

 # ProgrammingPortfolio
-This is a repository filled with the best projects I have done so far.
+This is a repository filled with projects I have completed so far.

 Contact me at danyontb@gmail.com